 Of course, there’s a lot more involved with taxes than the standard deduction and tax brackets.
 You’ll take a bit of a hit in other areas as well if you must file as a single taxpayer.

-Single taxpayers get only a $71,700 exemption in 2019, although it’s higher in 2020 at $72,900.
-This increases to $111,700 if you’re married and file a joint return.
-You don’t get a break with the AMT if you’re head of household – your exemption is the same as it is for single filers.
+Single taxpayers get a $79,900 exemption from the AMT in 2020, although it’s higher in 2021 at $73,600.
+But this increases to $113,400 in 2020 if you’re married and file a joint return.
+You don’t get a break with the AMT if you’re head of household – your AMT exemption is the same as it is for single filers.

 The Earned Income Tax Credit

 This is the tax credit that’s designed to put dollars back into the pockets of low-income and some middle-income taxpayers.
-The EITC is refundable, which means that if there’s anything left over after it eliminates any tax you might owe for the year, the IRS will kindly send you a check for the balance.
+The EITC is refundable, which means the IRS will kindly send you a check for the balance if there’s anything left over after it eliminates any tax you might owe for the year.
 It’s based on a few interlocking factors, including income and the number of child dependents you're supporting.

-If you’re single and have no children, you can earn up to $15,570 in 2019 and remain eligible for this tax credit, but you can earn up to $21,370 if you file a joint married return.
-Heads of household and single filers are treated equally for purposes of the earned income tax credit too.
+You can earn up to $15,820 in 2020 and remain eligible for this tax credit if you’re single and have no children, but you can earn up to $21,710 if you file a joint married return.
+Heads of household and single filers are treated equally for purposes of the earned income tax credit, too.
 Married taxpayers who file separate returns aren’t eligible for this tax credit at all.

 Long-Term Capital Gains Tax Rates

-These tax rates are hinged to their own tax brackets beginning in 2018.
-Again assuming that you have taxable income of $40,000 and you’re single, you’ll pay a 15 percent long-term capital gains rate.
+These tax rates have been assigned their own tax brackets since 2018.
+Again assuming that you have taxable income of $45,000 and you’re single, you’ll pay a 15 percent long-term capital gains rate in 2020.
 Not so if you’re head of household or married and filing a joint return.
 You’ll pay zero in capital gains tax at this income if you can use either of these filing statuses.

-By now, you might be ready to ask the next stranger on the street to marry you immediately, but you might not have to do anything that drastic.
-Remember, this single filing status is what you’re stuck with if you don’t qualify for anything else.
+You're probably ready to get down on one knee and ask the next stranger on the street to marry you at this point, but you might not have to do anything that drastic.
+Remember, the single filing status is what you’re stuck with if you don’t qualify for anything else.

 You might qualify as head of household if you have at least one dependent – either a qualifying child or a qualifying relative – and if you pay at least half the cost of keeping up your home during the tax year.

-Your qualifying child must live with you for more than half the year, such as if you’re the custodial parent, or another qualifying person must live with you the entire year.
+Your qualifying child must live with you for more than half the year, such as because you’re the custodial parent, or another qualifying person must live with you for the entire year.
 But some qualifying persons who are actually relatives don’t have to live with you at all if you instead pay more than half the cost of keeping up their homes for the year.
+A parent would fall into this category.

 When You Might Be a Qualifying Widow(er)

-The crucial difference between the single filing status and that of head of household is having one or more dependents.
-This can get tricky because, if you’re single, you can bet that your child’s other parent probably really wants to claim her as a dependent, too, for the same reason.
+Having one or more dependents is the crucial difference between the single filing status and that of head of household or qualifying widow(er).
+This can get tricky because you can bet that your child’s other parent probably really wants to claim them as a dependent, too, if you're not married.
 You both want to avoid being single for tax filing purposes.

-Unfortunately, only one taxpayer can claim each dependent.
-The IRS has special rules in place if you and your ex can’t agree on who gets to claim your child as a dependent for tax purposes.
-If you both try to claim your child, the IRS will make the decision for you based on these “tiebreaker” rules.
+Unfortunately, only one taxpayer can claim each dependent, and the IRS has special rules in place if you and your ex can’t agree on who gets to claim your child.
+The IRS will make the decision for you based on these “tiebreaker” rules if you both try to claim them as a dependent.

 First, your child must live with the qualifying parent for more than half the year, so this typically means that the child is claimed by the custodial parent.
 But if your child lived with both of you equally, a different rule applies.
 The IRS will give the right to claim her as a dependent to the parent with the higher adjusted gross income.